Antalya-ISAS/tcgrida-app/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project
 title: Requesting ...
 labels: enhancement
-assignees: sefikaozturk, ahmet140, Ardasak, jrambrosia, megekaracom, ardaarat
+assignees: sefikaozturk, egeakman, ahmet140, Ardasak, jrambrosia, megekaracom, ardaarat

 ---